clemlesne/blue-agent/SECURITY.md

 Nevertheless it can happen that a package provider (e.g. Debian, Canonical, Red Hat) deploys a system update that introduces a bug.
 This is difficult to predict.

 Each image is pushed with a unique tag, which corresponds to the date of the last update (example: `bullseye-20230313` for a build on March 13, 2023).
 It is therefore possible to fix the download of a version by modifying the `image.version` property to `20230313`.

-## Reporting a Vulnerability

-If you think you have found a vulnerability, please do not open an issue on GitHub.
-Instead, please send an email to [Clémence Lesné](mailto:clemence@lesne.pro).

-## Support

-If you need help or found a bug, please feel free to open an issue on the [clemlesne/azure-pipelines-agent](https://github.com/clemlesne/azure-pipelines-agent) GitHub project.